A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Algorithms and application examples

 \section{Algorithms and application examples}

+\gh{So far we have set the stage for the quantum physics context of possible applications of our framework.
+We have also described the performance properties of generated code and shown that it achieves near-optimal performance for the sparse matrix-vector multiplication (as given by the memory bandwidth limitation and the minimal code balance) on two different processor architectures for operators relevant for real applications.
+In the following sections we give some examples for typical applications in the field of Dirac and topological materials that utilize spMVM as a major numerical component.}

 In large-scale simulations of any kind, avoiding global synchronization points is crucial for scalability.
 This challenge can be met by modern matrix polynomial methods.
-The kernel polynomial method, the Chebyshev time propagation approach described in~\cite{WF08a} and \cite{Alver_PhysRevB.77.045125}, and the high-performance Chebyshev filter diagonalization technique (ChebFD) implementation introduced in~\cite{Pieper_ChebFD} are already available in \pvsctm.
+The kernel polynomial method (KPM), the Chebyshev time propagation approach described in~\cite{WF08a} and \cite{Alver_PhysRevB.77.045125}, and the high-performance Chebyshev filter diagonalization technique (ChebFD) implementation introduced in~\cite{Pieper_ChebFD} are already available in \pvsctm.
 These algorithms benefit from partial dot products, vector blocking, and loop fusion.
 The high-order commutator-free exponential time-propagation algorithm introduced by~\cite{cfet} for driven quantum systems will be implemented in the near future.
-In the following sections we give some examples for typical applications in the field of Dirac and topological materials.